jeroenpeeters/docker-ssh/README.md

 The SSH server in this example is now running in its own container named 'sshd-web-server1' and exposes the SSH service on port 2222.

+# User Authentication
+Currently, no authentication is implemented.
+Authenticate to the SSH server with any user and password.

 # Server Identity and Security
 The SSH server needs an RSA/EC private key in order to secure the connection and identify itself to clients.
 The Docker-SSH container comes with a default RSA key that will be used.
 If you want, you can provide your own